BlueSkyii/Registration/README.md

 # Registration
-Simple registration form using only email and password.
+Simple registration form using only email and password with validation.
 > [!NOTE]
 > Email    : yousef@gmail.com
 >